WilliamSoos/Dr.Soos/_posts/2022-02-23-TEI-project.md

 ## **Oxygen and XML**
 Just from the looks of it, coding has always been an intimidating process to me.
 I’ve never fully grasped the concept; however, using Oxygen was an extremely informing experience.
 As we progressed through the TEI project I most definitely noticed a strong development in my comfort and understanding of coding.

 The in-class instruction provided useful insight on the steps of coding and how to implement necessary tags.
-While confusing at first, I eventually understood how and where to include my necessary tags: <p><p>, <pb n=”17”>, and <q></q>.
+While confusing at first, I eventually understood how and where to include my necessary tags seen below.
 This is largely due to the guidance and assistance Professor Stover provided me during class.
 At this point I was pretty sure I completed the code correctly, but I still had a daunting concern that it wasn't right.

 ![OXYGEN](https://williamsoos.github.io/Dr.Soos/images/OxygenCode.png)